pglira/simpleICP/README.md

 ### Extended features

-There are some extended features which are currently not implemented in all languages.
+The extended features are currently *not* implemented in all languages.
 The differences are documented in the following table:

 | Feature | C++ | Julia | Matlab | Octave | Python |
 | --- | --- | --- | --- | --- | --- |